fbpx

 When you are in disaster recovery mode, you need every dime of available cash you have, because it might literally be keeping you alive.
 Insurance and other forms of reimbursement or relief can sometimes take weeks or months to kick in, and you have to survive in the meantime.
 This means paying bills generally takes a back seat.
 Unfortunately, however, failing to pay your bills can result in exorbitant late fees that can end up stacking up and sending your balances skyrocketing over time.

 Fortunately, many, if not most, creditors have grown aware of the snowball effect that disaster recovery can have on a person’s finances.
-Many creditors will now work with disaster victims to temporarily suspend payments, limit finance charges, and in some cases even increase credit lines.
-Be careful of using this option, however, because eventually, it will have to be paid back.
+Many creditors will now work with disaster victims to temporarily suspend payments, limit finance charges, and, in some cases, even increase credit lines.
+Be careful when using this option, however, because eventually, it will have to be paid back.
 A better course of action is to explore relief options that don’t need to be paid back and use credit as a last resort.

-Contact your credit card lenders and mortgage company, and any other creditors you have.
+Contact your credit card lenders and mortgage company, as well as any other creditors you have.
 If the disaster impacts your ability to make payments on time, your creditors may waive late fees or even allow a deferred payment.
 Advantage CCS is available to help you communicate with your creditors or lenders and can offer additional financial guidance and support.

 4. Contact your insurance companies –

 If you haven’t already, contact your insurance companies to file a claim ASAP.
-Whether it’s auto, home or flood damage, your insurance company will help you take the necessary steps to make a claim.
+Whether it’s auto, home, or flood damage, your insurance company will help you take the necessary steps to make a claim.
 Don’t forget to take photos of the damage!
-You can use your Smartphone and save the photos.
+You can use your smartphone to save photos.
 This will help you make an inventory of losses and provide proof of the damages.

 5. Check your credit report often –